 Maximising sustainability with the intelligent application of technology

 The scale of the property sector’s environmental impact is well documented.
-Nearly 40 per cent of the world’s energy-related carbon dioxide emissions are produced by the built environment according to the UK Green Building Council.
+Nearly 40% of the world’s energy-related carbon dioxide emissions are produced by the built environment according to the UK Green Building Council.

 This means the sector has a leading role in decarbonisation.
-The commercial benefits of sustainability are also becoming clear – research from the World Green Building Council stated that green buildings offer a seven per cent increase in asset value compared to their traditional counterparts.
+The commercial benefits of sustainability are also becoming clear – research from the World Green Building Council stated that green buildings offer a 7% increase in asset value compared to their traditional counterparts.

 In response to this, the industry has implemented measures that reduce environmental impact.
 Standards like BREEAM and LEED have become ubiquitous and sustainability has become a barometer for the success of projects.

-In 2019 AHR joined more than 400 other architecture practices in signing up to the Architects Declare movement.
+In 2019, we joined more than 400 other architecture practices in signing up to the Architects Declare movement.
 This initiative presents an 11-point action plan designed to raise awareness of the climate emergency and advocates for change in the industry.

 Maximising sustainability through regenerative design forms a key part of the Architects Declare manifesto.
 Embracing this approach in property will be key in meeting the UK Green Building Council’s ambitious targets to make new and existing buildings net zero carbon by 2050.

 Putting sustainability at the core of design